Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the patient's family, while fishing, when the patient accidentally opened his mouth, a perch suddenly jumped into his mouth and went down his throat.

-The family tried to get it out but failed, so they used a stick to push the fish back in and into the patient's stomach.
+The family tried to get it out but failed, so they used a stick to push the fish back in and down the patient's stomach.
 However, because the fish had gills and hard fins, it was unable to get down and instead caused more serious damage to the patient's throat, causing a lot of bleeding.

-After nearly 30 minutes of effort, the doctors used medical instruments to remove the perch from the patient's throat and used an endoscope to monitor the patient's wound.
+After nearly 30 minutes of effort, the doctors used medical instruments to remove the perch from the patient's throat and performed an endoscopy to monitor the patient's wound.
 Because the fish had caused extensive damage to the patient's throat and tongue, causing a lot of bleeding.
 The patient was in so much pain that he could not swallow, so he was given IV fluids to stop the bleeding and gradually recover.

 “In rural areas, many people often choke on foreign objects.
 There have been cases of people choking on fish hooks due to carelessness while eating fish intestines, usually snakehead fish.
 But this is the first time we have treated a school child who had a whole perch stuck in their throat,” said Dr. Quy.